navanith007/Stock-Market-Prediction/README.md

 **Second data set**: (https://www.kaggle.com/uciml/news-aggregator-dataset) This dataset contains the technical news, business news of various top companies in the period of five months.
 And the Microsoft stock data (https://finance.yahoo.com/quote/MSFT/history?p=MSFT).

 ## 4. Data pre-processing
 * Stock data contains continuous features which depends on the time.
 But, my model doesn't depend on the time.
 So, to get the discrete features fromt this dataset.
-I generated five features from the dataset.
+I generated five features from the stock dataset.
     1. **move_close**: It's the movement of today's close price compared to yesterday's closing price.
 This feature values are either **increased** or **decreased**.
     2. **move_open**: It's the movement of today's open price compared to yesterday's open price.
 This feature values are either **increased** or **decreased**.
     3. **move_high**: It's the movement of today's high price compared to yesterday's high price.
 This feature values are either **increased** or **decreased**.
     4. **move_low**:  It's the movement of today's low price compared to yesterday's low price.
 This feature values are either **increased** or **decreased**.
     5. **move_close_open**: It's the movement of today's close price compared to today's opening price.
 This is the target feature.
 This feature values are either **Buyers are control** or **sellers or control**.

+* In both datasets the news data is messy, The news data set is cleaned by removing stopwords.

+* the cleaned dataset looks like this.